DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-07.md

 "To what then should I compare the people of this generation?
 What are they like?

 ###### v32
 They are like children who sit in the marketplace, and call to one another, saying, 'We piped to you, and you didn't dance.
-We mourned, and you didn't weep.'
+We mourned, and you didn't weep.'[^1]

 ###### v33
 For John the Baptizer came neither eating bread nor drinking wine, and you say, 'He has a demon.'